dcos/examples/wordpress/1.11/README.md

 - Now, as we can see, everything is setup but there is no js, css support on our wordpress website because according to database, they are on different path.
 So we have to change our database url to load wordpress theme files like js, css, images.

 - In order to change values in database, we have to go into mysql service container and change the values.
-DC/OS currently only support UCR(Uninversal Container Runtime), if we want to go inside the deployed container.
+DC/OS currently only support UCR(Universal Container Runtime), if we want to go inside the deployed container.
 It is the reason first we customized our mysql service right after we deployed it.
 Currently, there is no way that we can set our deployment service runtime to UCR.
 So we have to set it after we deployed it.
 Read more about this [here](https://docs.mesosphere.com/1.11/deploying-services/containerizers/).

 ```bash
 $ dcos task exec --interactive --tty mysql bash